Astro (South Korean band): 2016: Debut with Spring Up and rising popularity

 Their second extended play Summer Vibes was released on July 1.
-The album peaked at #6 on the Billboard World Albums Chart and at #2 on the Gaon Weekly Albums Chart.
-Furthermore, the music video for "Breathless" (숨가빠), featuring labelmate Choi Yoo-jung of Weki Meki, surpassed half a million views in just 3 days.
+The album peaked at number six on the Billboard World Albums Chart and at number two on the Gaon Album Chart.
+Furthermore, the music video for "Breathless" (숨가빠), featuring labelmate Choi Yoo-jung of Weki Meki, surpassed half a million views in just three days.
 The same month, on July 31, Astro performed in front of more than 20,000 people at Staples Center in Los Angeles for KCON 2016.

-Just five months after their debut, Astro held their first solo mini concert titled "ASTRO 2016 MINI LIVE - Thankx AROHA" from August 27 to 28 at the KEPCO Art Center in Seoul.
+Just five months after their debut, Astro held their first solo mini concert titled Astro 2016 Mini Live – Thankx Aroha from August 27 to 28 at the KEPCO Art Center in Seoul.
 Additional showcases were held in Japan, Indonesia, and Thailand throughout the months of October and November.

 The group released their third extended play Autumn Story on November 10.
-The music video to its title track "Confession" (고백) featured Sei of Weki Meki.
+The music video to its lead single "Confession" (고백) featured Sei of Weki Meki.
 Simultaneously, their reality TV show Astro Project A.S.I.A, which explored the events of their first oversea showcases, began airing.
-In December, Billboard named ASTRO one of the best new K-pop groups of 2016.
+In December, Billboard named Astro one of the best new K-pop groups of 2016.